TomographicImaging/iDVC/docs/source/dvc_steps.rst

 If you select a **2D** point cloud, then the point cloud will only be created on the currently displayed slice of the image.
 A **3D** point cloud will be created across the entire extent of the mask.

-The overlap is the percentage overlap of the subvolume regions.
+The **Overlap** is the percentage overlap of the subvolume regions.
-You can also set a rotation of the subvolumes in degrees, relative to any of the three axes.
+You can also set a **Rotation Angle** of the subvolumes in degrees, relative to any of the three axes.

-You may choose to **erode** the mask.
+Parts of some of the subvolumes may lie outside of the mask, although all of the points will lie within the mask.
-Without doing this, although all of the points will lie within the mask, parts of some of the subvolumes may lie outside of the mask.
+You may choose to erode the mask by ticking **Erode mask**.
-Eroding the mask will help to ensure the entirety of all of the subvolume regions lies within the mask.
+Eroding the mask will help ensure the entirety of all of the subvolume regions lies within the mask.
 Be aware that this is quite a time consuming process.
-You may also adjust the multiplier on the erosion, which will change how heavily this erosion process takes place – you may decrease the multiplier if it does not matter to you if some subvolumes are partially outside of the mask.
+You may also adjust the **Erosion multiplier**, which will change how heavily this erosion process takes place – you may decrease the multiplier if it does not matter if some subvolumes are partially outside of the mask.

-The **display subvolume regions** option allows you to turn on/off viewing the subvolumes, but the points themselves will still be displayed.
+The **Display Subvolume Regions** option allows to turn on/off viewing the subvolumes, but the points themselves will still be displayed.
-The display registration region toggles on/off the view of the registration box centred on point 0.
+The **Display Registration Region**s toggles on/off the view of the registration box centred on point 0.

 .. image:: images/3D_pointcloud.png